eliasson/garanti/README.md

 ## Contributors

 Initially I want to implement this project myself, then I might open up for contributors.
 If you are interested drop me an email (markus.eliasson@proton.me) and we will take it from there.
 Please do not just open a pull requests with out us discussing first.

+## Attributions

+The official test framwork, [`gleeunit`](https://gleeunit.hexdocs.pm), has been studied to understand how test code is discovered.
+Garanti use a very similar solution thanks to that!